Blog

 In theory, paid time off (PTO) is pretty straightforward.
 You have a policy for the number of days people are entitled to take off, and everyone follows it.

-However, as your team expands globally, things become more complex.
-Different countries have different attitudes towards time off.
 Some are more supportive of a healthy work-life balance and have legally mandated PTO policies employers must follow.
-Other countries have fewer requirements, or let employers decide what’s fair.
+Other countries have fewer requirements, or let employers decide how much PTO to offer.

 Understanding the Needs of a Global Team